 Changes in estimates and assumptions we make in conducting our goodwill impairment assessment could affect the estimated future fair value of one or more of our reporting units and could result in a goodwill impairment in the future.
-However, a 25% decline in the estimated fair value of any of our reporting units at July 1, 2010 or September 30, 2010 would not have resulted in a goodwill impairment charge.
+However, a 25% decline in the estimated fair value of any of our reporting units at July 1, 2011 would not have resulted in a goodwill impairment charge.